vampi62/traefik-web-homepage/README.md

   - **enabled**: Set this to `true` to enable debug mode.
   - **service**: This option specifies a service to debug.
 If set, only information about this service will be displayed.

-Place the contents of the `html` folder in your server's web directory if you are not using Docker.
-For Docker deployment, continue to the next section.

 ## Docker Deployment

 To run this project as a Docker container: